Testing

 Here's what the testing suite does:

-1. Runs Tycho Indexer with your Substreams implementation for a specific block range.
+1. Runs Tycho Indexerarrow-up-right with your Substreams implementation for a specific block range.
 If running on the range test mode, it also verifies that the components' state matches the expected states specified by the testing YAML file.
 This confirms that your Substreams package is indexable and that it outputs what you expect.

-2. Retrieves swap quotes using Tycho Simulation.
+2. Retrieves swap quotes using Tycho Simulationarrow-up-right.
 This verifies that all necessary data for simulation is indexed and, for VM implementations, that the provided SwapAdapter contract works.
 It is important to know that the simulation engine runs entirely off-chain and only accesses the data and contracts you index (token contracts are mocked and don't need to be indexed)

-3. Encodes and simulates transactions using Tycho Execution against an RPC on an historical block.
+3. Encodes and simulates transactions using Tycho Executionarrow-up-right against an RPC on an historical block.
 This ensures that your protocol swaps can be executed on chain and that the indexed data and quotes match onchain state and logic.

 How to run